OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

                     // Load sentiment dictionary from a file LoadDictionary();

-                    // Start a thread for writting to HBase writerThread = new Thread(new ThreadStart(WriterThreadFunction));
+                    // Start a thread for writting tooHBase writerThread = new Thread(new ThreadStart(WriterThreadFunction));
                     writerThread.Start();
                 }